decaydev/loot/README.md

 ## Caveats

 - If you use `scrap_range`, and a max items of `1`, **scrap will always take precedence as the single item** regardless of the items you added to the table.
-- If you choose a guaranteed scrap range, and also choose to add an additional scrap resource to the crate, scrap will be stacked.
+- If you choose a guaranteed scrap range, and also choose to add an additional scrap resource to the crate as an item, scrap will be stacked.
 - We don't account for rarity of items

 ## Install/Requirements (important!!!)